beekayg15/bd_accumulation/README.md

 The implementation provided here, overcomes the issue by replacing the homomorphism check with a two process: *linear encodings* and *merkle-tree spot checking*.

-The implementation of 'ARC: Accumulation for Reed-Solomon Codes' as be found [here](https://github.com/beekayg15/arc_accumulation)
+The follow-up implementation of 'ARC: Accumulation for Reed-Solomon Codes' as be found [here](https://github.com/beekayg15/arc_accumulation)

 ## License